Tairovik/personal-site/content/pages/portfolio/project-4.md

       not compromising any accessibility or legibility for the price of looks.
 seo:
   title: All Up
-  description: This is the sample project description
+  description: Development of the brand & UI / UX of a Fintech Startup
   extra:
     - name: 'og:type'
       value: website